aspose-barcode/aspose-barcode-reference-tutorials/content/english/net/itf-14-barcode-customization/itf-14-barcode-border-type-generation/_index.md

 Yes, Aspose.BarCode for .NET is compatible with various .NET frameworks, including .NET Core and .NET Standard, in addition to traditional .NET Framework.

 ### Where can I find comprehensive documentation for Aspose.BarCode for .NET?
-You can refer to the official documentation [here](https://reference.aspose.com/barcode/net/) for detailed information and examples on using Aspose.BarCode.
+You can refer to the documentation [here](https://reference.aspose.com/barcode/net/) for detailed information and examples on using Aspose.BarCode.

 ### Is there a free trial version of Aspose.BarCode available?
 Yes, you can access a free trial version of Aspose.BarCode for .NET from [here](https://releases.aspose.com/).